What is a Community Foundation?

 Funds in the investment pool are commingled.
 A fund accounting software program tracks each fund’s activity separately.

 Our Investment Policy statement describes the investment philosophy, long-term investment goals, and management procedures CFFK uses in managing its endowed funds.
-This policy also provides the ongoing framework for CFFK’s Investment Committee and is available on this website or upon request.
+This policy also provides the ongoing framework for CFFK’s Investment Committee and is available upon request.

 How does CFFK select the funds in which my money is invested?
 Can I influence this decision?